anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 Kubernetes Architecture Requirements
 ------------------------------------

-The requirements in this section are to be delivered in addition to those in section 2.2, and have been created to support the Principles defined in the :ref:`chapters/chapter01:Overview` of this Reference Architecture.
+The requirements in this section are to be delivered in addition to those in section `2.2 <#reference-model-requirements>`_, and have been created to support the Principles defined in the :ref:`chapters/chapter01:Overview` of this Reference Architecture.